auto3000/meta-pedalpi/README.md

 ## Baseline

-This branch is based on the Yocto 'morty' release and you can find its latest version at [morty branch](https://github.com/auto3000/meta-pedalpi/tree/morty).
+This branch is based on the Yocto 'zeus' release and you can find its latest version at [zeus branch](https://github.com/auto3000/meta-pedalpi/tree/master).

+You can also find 'morty' baseline at [morty branch](https://github.com/auto3000/meta-pedalpi/tree/morty).

 For info on available baselines, please refer to [master branch](https://github.com/auto3000/meta-pedalpi/tree/master) of this repository.